Why this project exists

 Agentic SWMM provides a middle path: natural-language orchestration with deterministic SWMM execution, explicit provenance, project memory, and verification-first modelling.

-The goal is not to replace SWMM or the modeller, but to make SWMM-based modelling easier to rerun, inspect, remember, and trust.
+The goal is not to replace SWMM or the modeller, but to make SWMM-based modelling easier to reproduce, audit, remember, and trust.

 What makes it different